prashant-pilla/prashant-pilla/README.md

 Full-stack prototyping, building with LLMs, dockerizing drone simulations, or shipping MVPs in insane timelines.

 ⚡ Fun facts
-* I deployed a crypto payment platform in 36 hours, published deep learning research on the S&P 500, and built a drone simulator—just for fun.
+* I deployed a crypto payment platform in 36 hours, published deep learning research on the S&P 500, and built a drone simulator, just for fun.

-  I became one of the youngest internationally certified yoga instructors at 17.
+* I became one of the youngest internationally certified yoga instructors at 17.

-  Born in New Zealand, I’ve now visited over 15 countries, always chasing culture, people, and perspective along the way.
+* Born in New Zealand, I’ve now visited over 15 countries, always chasing culture, people, and perspective along the way.

 ---